-Enter KDP Rocket.
+Enter Publisher Rocket.
 When you search for a book idea using KDP Rocket, it gives you the estimated number of times people search for your idea on Google and on Amazon each month.
 And there’s no limit to how many ideas you can search per day.

 Once you’ve verified people are searching for your book idea, the next step is to make sure they’re willing to pay for the information.

 2. Are there people willing to pay for your book idea?

 Unless you’re planning to give your book away for free, this step is crucial.